LiveHelperChat/doc/docs/proactive.md

 Just find yourself in online visitors list and delete your row.
 Next time you refresh a page you will be seen as a new visitor.

+### I do not get any sound on invitation?

+* Sound for proactive invitation has to be enabled.
+See below item.
+* Sound is played only once per session.
+Does not matter if you send a new manual invitation.
+You have to clear `lhc_invs` variable from your browser `Session Storage` to get a sound.

 ### How do I disable sound on proactive invitation?

 Go to